 When she moved back home, she still had no job, and then, magically, she had three, all of which paid a minimum wage.

-At the time, she had applied for welfare, which is now called social assistance or Ontario Works.
+She had applied for welfare then, now called social assistance or Ontario Works.

 Eligibility for welfare in the early 90s was straightforward for her since she had just graduated.

 The only thing she needed to do was prove that she was actively seeking employment.

 Once she started job number one, she needed two more jobs to pay her rent and bills, plus build her savings account.

 In the end, she had one job in her field of education once a week, part-time work at a record store in the mall, and full-time employment at a fast-food restaurant.

 Canada’s official poverty rate was 6.4% in 2020, down 3.9 percentage points from the previous year when it stood at 10.3%.Source

 She needed off welfare and multiple employers to begin emergency savings and build her savings account.